momonga-ml/aws-copilot-containerized-flask-app/README.md

 * Docker and Flask - https://docs.docker.com/language/python/build-images/

 ## Deployment Options

+You can either build everything from scratch, including a VPC, or you can build your ECS-related resources and add them to an existing VPC.

+### Create All New Resources

 Deploy using the terminal, with the command `copilot init`, and follow the prompts.